-When choosing my cheese, I like to aim for a variety of soft, hard and firm.
+When choosing my cheese, I like to aim for a variety of soft cheeses, semi-hard cheeses, and hard cheeses.
 As well as focus on the colors, shapes, strengths and textures.
 I tend to not choose too many crumbly varieties, but you can definitely add those.
-For the best flavor, allow them to come to room temperature.

 - Aged cheddar – Cheddar is always a safe option and has such a great flavor.

 - Baked brie with honey – This is a soft variety that I love to add.
 I love to warm it before adding a little honey on top.
 If you don’t want to use the oven, you can also opt for camembert or goat cheese.

 - Blue cheese – Gorgonzola and Saint Agure add a different flavor addition.
 While blue cheese isn’t my favorite, I know some love it.
 Other good options are Roquefort or stilton.